8 Great Ways to Get the Most from Your Trailer Tires

 You just need to get tires that can support the trailer weight listed on the placard on your trailer or in your owner’s manual ... right?

 Not quite.
 That weight figure doesn’t include all the cargo your trailer will be carrying.
-Get an actual weight by visiting a truck stop, feed store or gravel supply store when you’re fully loaded, including full water and propane tanks.
+Get an actual weight by visiting a truck scale when you’re fully loaded, including full water and propane tanks.

 4. Get the Right Trailer Tire Size.